Services must continue in a COVID-19 safe way to:

 Where possible, your child should be encouraged to have their own sanitiser as well as some tissues in case they need to cough or sneeze.
 If they don't have tissues but need to sneeze or cough, they should do this into the crook of their elbow, to protect the other passengers in the vehicles.

-Where possible, your child should sit with children or young people from within their year group 'bubble' to reduce year groups from mixing.
+Where possible, your child should continue to sit with children or young people from within their year group and in the same seat every day, to minimise different year groups from unnecessary mixing.

-Operators are working hard to ensure that preventative measures are in place to ensure maximum safety, such as the removal of face to face seating and reduced numbers on some services in line with national guidance.
-Control measures will be in place on all school transport services.
+Operators are working hard to ensure that preventative measures are in place to ensure maximum safety, such as the continued enhanced vehicle cleaning and the ventilation of vehicles during school journeys.

 If you have any enquiries about school transport, contact the school transport section: